Dental Crowns

 A dental crown may be needed in the following situations:

-1. To protect a weak tooth (for instance, from decay) from breaking or to hold together parts of a cracked tooth
+- To protect a weak tooth (for instance, from decay) from breaking or to hold together parts of a cracked tooth

-2. To restore an already broken tooth or a tooth that has been severely worn down
+- To restore an already broken tooth or a tooth that has been severely worn down

-3. To cover and support a tooth with a large filling when there isn’t a lot of tooth left
+- To cover and support a tooth with a large filling when there isn’t a lot of tooth left

-4. To hold a dental bridge in place
+- To hold a dental bridge in place

-5. To cover miss shaped or severely discoloured teeth
+- To cover miss shaped or severely discoloured teeth

-6. To cover a dental implant
+- To cover a dental implant

-7. To make a cosmetic modification
+- To make a cosmetic modification

 Porcelain-fused-to-metal dental crowns can be colour matched to your adjacent teeth (unlike the metallic crowns).
-However, more wearing to the opposing teeth occurs with this crown type compared with metal or resin crowns.
+However, more wearing to the opposing teeth occurs with this crown type compared with metal crown.
 The crown’s porcelain portion can also chip or break off.
 Next to all-ceramic crowns, porcelain-fused-to-metal crowns look most like normal teeth.
 However, sometimes the metal underlying the crown’s porcelain can show through as a dark line, especially at the gum line and even more so if your gums recede.
 These crowns can be a good choice for front or back teeth as well as long bridges where the metal is needed for strength.

 All-ceramic or all-porcelain dental crowns provide better natural colour match than any other crown type and may be more suitable for people with metal allergies.
 All-ceramic crowns can be used for front and back teeth.